 Dog Breed Classification: Herding Dogs

-Origin of the Belgian Sheepdog.
+Origin of the Belgian Sheepdog

 Herding dogs have always been a part of life in Belgium.
-There, farmers have bred herding dogs for the specific purpose of keeping the sheep and cattle together and to chase away small animal such as badgers and other vermin that destroy crops.
+Farmers have bred herding dogs to keep the sheep and cattle together and chase away small animals that destroy crops, such as badgers and other vermin.
+This is why, way back in 1891, Belgian dog breeders decided to take their work seriously and chose to “divide” the Belgian herding dogs into four types:

 - The Belgian Tervuren,